exoticri/rb4_plus/tools/README.md

 # Tools
 Useful for authors/other contributors.
-Written with Python 3.10.
+Written with Python 3.10 by [rkjiv](https://github.com/rjkiv).

 # Auto-insert your pro upgrade into RPCS3 for testing
 Assuming you have a new midi/dta in the appropriate Pro Strings folder ready to go, this script allows you to automatically place your upgrade into RPCS3 so you can get right into testing.